Justice, Only Justice, You Shall Pursue

 The Christians of Indonesia found that the words of Deuteronomy, “Justice, and only justice, you shall pursue …” (cf. Deuteronomy 16:18-20) spoke powerfully to their situation and needs, and recognized this common need throughout the world.

 The traditional period in the northern hemisphere for the Week of Prayer for Christian Unity is January 18 to 25.
 Those dates were proposed in 1908 by Servant of God, Fr.
 Paul Wattson, Founder of the Society of the Atonement, to cover the original days of the Feasts of the Chair of St. Peter (January 18) and the Conversion of St. Paul (January 25), and therefore have a symbolic significance.
-Materials for the celebration of the Week of Prayer For Christian Unity 2019 will be available from the Graymoor Ecumenical and Interreligious Institute at a later date to be announced.
+Materials for the celebration of the Week of Prayer For Christian Unity 2019 are available from the Graymoor Ecumenical and Interreligious Institute by following the link below.